z3z1ma/dbt-feature-flags/README.md

 `DBT_TARGET` - this lets you serve different flag evaluations to different targets.
 This variable should be set by the user/server where dbt is running and mostly intuitively correlates to dbt targets but could technically be anything you want to differentiate and serve differently.
 When unset, `default` is the default target value and is also reasonable if differentiating is unimportant

 `DBT_FF_DISABLE` - disable the patch, note that feature_flag expressions will cause your dbt models not to compile until removed or replaced.
 If you have the package as a dependency and aren't using it, you can save a second of initialization

-`DBT_FF_DELAY` - delay before evaluating feature flags, you shouldn't need this but feature flags have a cache that is seeded asynchronously on initialization so a small delay is required to evaluate properly.
-Our default delay is 1s (Harness client only)

 ### Jinja Functions